just1ncannady/AlexaInSpace2022/_sources/Unit5-Algorithms-Procedural-Abstraction/Quiz-App.rst

     <table>
     <tbody>
       <tr>
 		<td valign="top" colspan=2>The Quiz App presents a quiz about pioneers in computer science.
-The questions, answers, and corresponding images are in <b>parallel lists</b> where the first question in the question list matches with the first answer in the answer list and the first picture in the picture list, etc.</td>
+The questions, answers, and images are in <b>parallel lists</b> where the first question in the question list corresponds to the first answer in the answer list and the first image in the image list, and so on for each element in the lists.</td>
       </tr>
     <tr>
 	<tr>
-        <td valign="top"><iframe allowfullscreen="" frameborder="0" height="250" src="https://www.youtube.com/embed/G_BrTzwHcoU" width="300"></iframe>
+        <td valign="top"><iframe allowfullscreen="" frameborder="0" height="275" src="https://www.youtube.com/embed/G_BrTzwHcoU" width="300"></iframe>
 		<!-- (&lt;a target=&quot;_blank&quot; href=&quot;&quot;&gt;Teacher Tube version&lt;/a&gt;)-->
         </td>
         <td valign="top">